Disability Service Feedback & Complaints Procedures

 - if there is a prima facie case for a full investigation which will commence immediately

-- if the complaint is considered frivolous or vexatious in which case there will be no further action on the part of the College.
-The Inquiry Officer will advise the Complainant that he/she may refer the College’s determination in the matter to the Ombudsman
+- if the complaint is considered frivolous or vexatious in which case there will be no further action on the part of the University.
+The Inquiry Officer will advise the Complainant that he/she may refer the University’s determination in the matter to the Ombudsman

 Within 30 working days from the date on the letter advising of the full investigation